Building Sustainable Agriculture and Supply Chains

 Tea-Producing Region Development Project (new tea farms business) in Australia

 Believing we needed to ensure a stable supply of good quality tea to become a "Global Tea Company," we established ITO EN AUSTRALIA PTY.
 LIMITED in 1994 and launched the Tea-Producing Region Development Project (new tea farms business) in Victoria State, Australia, where the seasons are precisely opposite to Japan and the climate is similar.
 Like ITO EN in Japan, ITO EN AUSTRALIA PTY.
 LIMITED works with tea producers to integrate innovative technologies into the cultivation of tea and its employees visit production sites on a regular basis to build relationships of trust.
 In 2004, we built a crude tea factory and began full-scale production of crude tea.
-The crude tea produced at this factory is mainly used as a raw material for ITO EN's Food for Specified Health Uses and global brand products.
+The crude tea produced at this factory is mainly used as a raw ingredient for ITO EN's Food for Specified Health Uses and global brand products.

 In a new initiative, we also invested in the construction of a factory for the production of green tea tea bags, which went into operation from 2020.
 This factory manufactures MATCHA GREEN TEA "TRADITIONAL" (AUSTRALIAN GROWN LEAVES) tea bags for the local market, enabling us to respond to the green tea and matcha boom in Australia.
 Through this initiative, we will realize end-to-end production (tea cultivation, tea processing and tea product manufacturing) in Australia, meeting the requirements of the Australian Made, Australian Grown (AMAG) Campaign which promotes genuinely Australian locally grown foods, and seeking to contribute to the regional economy.